Trihy/BT-Dongle-Compatibility-List-Dolphin/README.md

 # BT-Dongle-Compatibility-List-Dolphin
-BT Dongle Compatibility List Dolphin BT Emulated Mode.
+BT Dongle Compatibility List Dolphin BT Emulated Mode on Windows 10 / 11

 For Passthrough mode, only supported/not supported data.